-• Plagiarism? (mainly applicable to calculus Math 115 or above)
+• Plagiarism? (mainly applicable to upper-division courses)

 Depending on the type of the course I may occasionally assign "proof" problems.
 Now, when it comes to 'proofs', (whenever applicable) copying from my lecture notes is highly recommendable.
 As for which exactly part of the notes you are supposed to copy, you still have to figure out on your own.
 Most importantly, if you copy, then you will not be penalized for a plagiarism.